-The selected demo site is located on a peripheral branch in the southern part of the network.
+The TEMPO demo site is located on a peripheral branch in the southern part of the network.
 The site includes 35 customers (1 large multi-family house and 34 single-family terraced houses) with a total contract capacity of about 700 kW.
-This site was selected considering also the large replicability potential, since it is representative of several sites in European district heating networks.
+This site was selected considering also the large replicability potential since it is representative of several sites in Europe.

-A successful temperature reduction reached through replicable solutions is expected to pave the way to a more competitive and sustainable district heating, with higher efficiency and hosting locally available low-temperature and low- or no-carbon sources, whose integration can become economically feasible once the system temperatures are lowered.
+A successful temperature reduction reached through replicable solutions is expected to pave the way to a more competitive, more sufficient and sustainable district heating.
+Use of locally available low-temperature and low- or no-carbon sources could be easily integrated and become economically feasible once the system temperatures are lowered.

-In this demo site, the temperature reduction will be demonstrated by integrating the solution package 3 and by engaging the end costumers.
-The solution package 3 consists of following solutions:
+In this demo site, temperature reduction was demonstrated by integrating Solution package 3 and by engaging end customers.
+Solution package 3 consists of the following solutions:

-For the site preparation, old dismissed gas boilers close to the multi-family house were removed, with consequent re-qualification of the area aesthetics, and replaced with a container hosting a supply-to-return mixing station.
-Here, the hot water from the main network is mixed with the return (in a ratio depending on the ambient T) to get a colder supply to the demo site.
+For the site preparation, a nearby area was qualified and a container hosting a supply-to-return mixing station was installed.
+Here, the high-temperature supply water from the main network is mixed with the return (in a ratio depending on the ambient temperature) to get a lower-temperature supply to the demo site.

 The temperature reduction started on January 2020.
-The first results showed that reducing the site supply temperature by 15 °C is technically feasible and it does not compromise the heat supply.
-Customer engagement was an important and successful step for the acceptance of lower supply T and for the sensor installation in the buildings; it included delivery of letters, flyers, and a public assembly with customers and local authorities.
-A detailed report of the first results from the integrated innovations is freely available here.
+The first results demonstrated that reducing the site supply temperature by 15 °C is technically feasible and it does not compromise heat supply.
+Customer engagement was an important and successful step for the acceptance of lower supply temperature and the sensor installation in the buildings.
+The engagement activities included delivery of letters, flyers and a public assembly with customers and local authorities.

-For the heating season 2020/2021, an additional effort for a further temperature reduction of both supply and return line is planned.
-It includes actions of the smart controller on both the primary and secondary sides.
+For the heating season 2021/2022, an additional effort for a further temperature reduction of both supply and return lines was carried out.
+It included actions of the smart controller on both the primary and secondary sides.
 The performance report can be found here: D5.3 Performance Assessment Report (2021-22).